DivanteLtd/coreshop-vsbridge/README.md

 ![Category admin panel](doc/20181204-111306.png)

-Here is the order as it was transmited from Vue Storefront to Coreshop
+Here is the order as it was transmited from Vue Storefront to CoreShop
 ![Order admin panel](doc/20181204-111251.png)

 All the products attributes, description, categories assets and other meta data is synchronized with Vue Storefront in real time